 A student who has completed fewer than 12 hours of successful college course work after high school graduation will be required to meet the criteria as defined for first-year student admission, in addition to submitting official transcripts of all college-level work.

 Applications for transfer admission are reviewed on a rolling basis.
 (Students applying to the College of Pharmacy and Health Sciences should refer to the appropriate sections below.)
 To be considered for admission as a transfer student, students must submit the following:

 - Application for Transfer Admission accompanied by the nonrefundable application fee.
 (The fee is waived for applications filed online.)
 Official transcripts from all colleges attended, sent directly from the schools to the Office of Admission.
 Only transcripts received from the registrar of former colleges will be treated as official.
 Concealing previous college attendance is grounds for denial and dismissal.
 Certification that the student is in good standing, not on probation, and eligible to return to that college

-- Official ACT or SAT scores (waived if applicant has graduated from high school or equivalent more than four years prior) for transfer students with fewer than 20 college semester credits after high school graduation/earning GED.
+- Official ACT or SAT scores (waived if applicant has graduated from high school or equivalent more than four years prior) for transfer students with fewer than 20 college semester credits after high school graduation/passing a high school equivalency test.

 - Official AP or CLEP results.
 Exam scores should be sent to the Office of Registration and Records.

 - For international students: official results of the TOEFL indicating a score of 550 (paper-based), 213 (computer-based), or 79 (internet-based).
 We also accept IELTS, SAT, or ACT scores.